On growth rate and contact homology: Introduction and main results

-Colin and Honda speculate further that the growth rate of contact homology is polynomial in non-hyperbolic situations. \begin{conjecture}[Colin-Honda] On manifolds with spherical geometry, the growth rate of contact homology for universally tight contact structures is linear.

-On manifolds with a geometric structure neither hyperbolic nor spherical, the growth rate of contact homology for universally tight contact structures is usually polynomial. \end{conjecture}
+Colin and Honda speculate further that the growth rate of contact homology is polynomial in the non-hyperbolic situations.
+These situations are the following. \begin{enumerate} \item On manifolds with spherical geometry, the growth rate of contact homology for universally tight contact structures is linear. \item On manifolds with a geometric structure neither hyperbolic nor spherical, the growth rate of contact homology for universally tight contact structures is usually polynomial. \end{enumerate} There is however already an exception to the second situation we will soon discuss.

-In this text, we study contact structures on circles bundles.
-Giroux~\cite{Giroux01} and Honda~\cite{Honda1_00} classified them independently.
-Figure \ref{figure_classification_fibres_cercles} gives a summary of this classification.
-Statements such as ``tangent to the fibers'' or ``transverse to the fibers'' mean that there exists an isotopic contact structure with this property, $\chi(S)$ is the Euler characteristic and $\chi(S,V)$ the Euler class.
+In this paper, we study contact structures in a non-hyperbolic situation.
+We make use of Giroux~\cite{Giroux01} and Honda~\cite{Honda1_00} classification of positive contact structures on circle bundles to try out Colin and Honda's conjectures on a broad family of contact structures.
+Let $\pi : M\to S$ be a circle bundle over a closed compact surface.
+Figure~\ref{figure_classification_fibres_cercles} gives a summary of this classification.
+Statements such as ``tangent to the fibers'' or ``transverse to the fibers'' mean that there exists an isotopic contact structure with this property.
+Additionally, $\chi(S)$ is the Euler characteristic and $\chi(S,M)$ the Euler number of the fibration.

 In some cases, the contact homology and its growth rate are already known.
-For instance, contact structures tangent to the fibers are fibered covering of $(UTS, \xi_\text{std})$ where $UTS$ is the unitary tangent bundle over $S$ and $\xi$ is the contact element contact structure (see \cite{Geiges08}).
+For instance, contact structures tangent to the fibers are fiberwise covering of $(UTS, \xi_\text{std})$ where $UTS$ is the unit tangent bundle over $S$ and $\xi_\text{std}$ is the contact element contact structure (see for example \cite{Geiges08}).
 In this case, the Reeb flow of the standard contact form associated to a Riemannian metric is the geodesic flow.
 If the surface is hyperbolic, there exists an unique closed geodesic in each homotopy class \cite[Theorem 3.9.5]{Klingenberg82} and the number of homotopy classes has exponential growth with respect to length~\cite{Milnor68}.
 Therefore, growth rates of the number of periodic Reeb orbits and of contact homology are exponential.
-This is an exception to the second statement of Conjecture \ref{conjecture_polynomial}.
+This is an exception to the second statement of the conjecture of Colin and Honda in the non-hyperbolic cases.